ABC isn't letting go of Roseanne that easily.

 Who wants to take bets on that sudden turn of events?

-According to ABC, Roseanne herself will have "no fianancial or creative involvement in the new series."
+Sources tell E!
+News that the entire writing staff has been hired back, and according to ABC, Roseanne herself will have "no financial or creative involvement in the new series."

 The entire cast released a joint statement:

 "We have received a tremendous amount of support from fans of our show, and it's clear that these characters not only have a place in our hearts, but in the hearts and homes of our audience.
 We all came back last season because we wanted to tell stories about the challenges facing a working-class family today.
 We are so happy to have the opportunity to return with the cast and crew to continue to share those stories through love and laughter."

 It was previously reported, that the network was actively pursuing a spinoff of sorts that would make Sara Gilbert's Darlene the de facto series of the comedy's latest iteration.
 Gilbert, chief architect of the successful revival who served as executive producer as well as star, returned home to Lanford as an unemployed, single mother of two kids.